 Never apply undiluted apple cider vinegar directly to skin.
 Acetic acids may cause discomfort, irritation, or burns.

-Research shows that aloe vera has confirmed anti-inflammatory and antimicrobial properties.
+Research shows that aloe vera has anti-inflammatory and antimicrobial properties.
 Both may help with pain and irritation in cysts.

-Aloe vera may also help reduce appearance or get rid of certain cysts caused by bacteria or other pathogens.
+Aloe vera may also help reduce the appearance or get rid of certain cysts caused by bacteria or other pathogens.

 Keep in mind